ExCALIBUR-NEPTUNE/Developers-Website/README.md

 ## Installation on Ubuntu 22.04

-To build the website locally it should be sufficient to first clone this repo, cd into folder called 'main' and then:
+To build the website locally it should be sufficient to first clone this repo, then perform the following commands

 ```
 sudo apt install -y biber latexmk texlive-bibtex-extra texlive-lang-japanese texlive-latex-extra texlive-latex-recommended